Permify/permify/examples/school-calendar/README.md

-# Simple School Calender Use Case
+# Simple School Calendar Use Case

-This example shows how to model simple school calender with Permify's DSL, Permify Schema.
+This example shows how to model simple school calendar with Permify's DSL, Permify Schema.

 -------